raxvan/precompiler/README.md

 - Meta-data and reflection systems inside the code.
 - Custom #pragmas were used to generate multi-threaded code.

 Having such a tool available to the developer with even more functionality was the main motivation behind the precompiler.
-The main goals are:

-- Similar to C precompiler
-- Easy to understand
-- Allow it to work with any language
+Because it's language agnostic can be used in a variaty of languages and many uses-cases:

+- Preprocessing glsl shaders allows you to use includes and even metadata directly inside the shader.
+This is often a problem and developers have all sort of approaches for this (many layers of shader stitching and processing, xml files for metadata, etc).
+- Automatic generation of c++ compilation units.
+Knowing file dependencies can be used to generate optimal compilation units
-- Powerfull and simple code and metdata generation
+- Powerfull code generation without macros placed everywhere

 ## Work in progress